mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 Dear Reader,

 Most Sales Letters stink.
-I plan to have my testing and editing service up and running within the next couple months to help remedy that situation for you if that's the case.
+You and I both know that.

+Within the next couple of months, I'll have my "Sales Letter Copywriting testing service" up and running to help businessmen like you transform your jalopy of a Sales Letter into a fine-tuned roadster.

-In the meanwhile, I hope you can start following my Facebook page and stay alert to any upcoming announcements.
+In the meantime, start following my Facebook page and stay alert to any upcoming announcements.

-With my service, I will apply a unique combination of "art" and "science" to your letter.
-I will test a whole slew of factors in your letter including teaser copy, your headline, the body of your letter, your bullets, your offer, your P.S., your signature, etc. So many factors!
-I'll test them all to the n-th degree until you radically bump up your response and conversion rates.
+I will apply a unique mixture of "art" and "science" to your letter.
+I will test a whole slew of factors including your teaser copy, your headline, the body of your letter, your bullets, your offer, your P.S., your signature, etc. So much to test!
+I'll work through them all to the n-th degree until you radically bump up your response and conversion rates.

+And, I will apply the timeless principles of the "Old Copywriting Masters" like Robert Collier, Claude Hopkins, and other greats to your letter.

+Even though I work with digital marketing (sometimes), my heart of hearts pines for the glorious ad-copy of old!
+If I get ahold of your letter, I'll wring it through the "old school" filter before I'm through with it.

-Oh, and by the way, if you don't even have a sales letter written up yet, I can help you write that up.
+By the way, if you don't have a sales letter written up yet, no worries.
+I'll have a hand at it myself -- and test the living daylights out of it before it goes out into the wild.

-In the coming days, I will show you how to begin your business relationship with The Source of All Wealth.
+Start your business relationship with The Source of All Wealth today!
 ---

 ---